sunenvidiado-nx/flutter-vscode-settings/README.md

 - `Explorer.fileNesting.patterns`: Defines nesting rules for different file types, such as grouping Dart files together.

-- `Dart.flutterSdkPath`: Specifies the path to the Flutter SDK, useful for project-specific SDK versions.

-- `Search.exclude`: Excludes certain directories from search results, such as the .fvm directory used for Flutter version management.
+- `Search.exclude`: Excludes certain directories from search results, such as the `.fvm` directory used for Flutter version management.

 - `Files.watcherExclude`: Excludes specific directories from file watching to improve performance.